 Phillip Alexander Nugent

 The seeds of Phill Nugent’s folk-rock sound – sometimes whimsical and sometimes gritty – took root in the northern Canadian wilderness where he was raised.
-The Yukon-born artist’s background in musical theatre (he first took to the stage at age 5) later evolved into songwriting and self-taught guitar.
+Phill has been singing and performing for as long as he can remember.
+The Yukon-born artist’s background in musical theatre (he first took to the stage at age 5) later evolved into writing poetry, and eventually, songs.

-Now as a father, moving his career as a recording artist forward and showing his sons we can all pursue our dreams means even more to Phill.
-Over the next year, that includes playing music festivals, setting up a tour, and getting back into the studio to record his first full-length album.
+Now as a father, moving his career as a recording artist forward means even more to Phill.
+This album was an opportunity to show his sons that we all have the power to hold ourselves accountable and work toward our goals.
+For Phill over the next year, that includes playing music festivals, setting up a tour, and getting back into the studio to record his first full-length album.